+SUBJECT:

-SUBJECT: REPORT ON COOPERATING AGENCIES IN IMPLEMENTING THE PROCEDURAL REQUIREMENTS OF THE NATIONAL ENVIRONMENTAL POLICY ACT
+THIRD REPORT ON COOPERATING AGENCIES IN IMPLEMENTING THE

+PROCEDURAL REQUIREMENTS OF THE NATIONAL ENVIRONMENTAL

+POLICY ACT

-This report provides an overview of the progress made to involve Tribal governments and Federal, State, and local governmental agencies as formal "cooperating agencies" in preparing Environmental Assessments and Environmental Impact Statements under the National Environmental Policy Act (NEPA) and the Council on Environmental Quality regulations.1 This is the second CEQ report on the use of cooperating agency status by Federal Departments and Agencies covering fiscal years 2005 through 2011.
-The first report was issued in May 2005 covering calendar years 2002-2004.2
+This report provides an overview of the progress made to involve Tribal governments and Federal, State, and local governmental agencies as formal "cooperating agencies" in preparing Environmental Assessments and Environmental Impact Statements under the National Environmental Policy Act (NEPA) and the Council on Environmental Quality (CEQ) regulations.
+This is the third CEQ report on the use of cooperating agency status by Federal Departments and Agencies covering fiscal years 2012 through 2014.
+The first report was issued in May 2005 covering calendar years 2002 through 2004.
+The second report was issued in May 2012 covering fiscal years 2005 through 2011.

-Agencies and Departments reported annual data for FY 2005-2011 on establishing formal cooperating agency status with other Federal, Tribal, State, and Local agencies in preparing Environmental Impact Statements and Environmental Assessments.
-The reports followed the guidance and format issued in December 2004.3 The quantitative results are provided in Attachment A.
+Agencies and Departments reported annual data for FY 2012 through FY 2014 on establishing formal cooperating agency status with other Federal, Tribal, State, and Local agencies in preparing Environmental Impact Statements and Environmental Assessments.
+The reports followed the guidance and format issued in December 2004.4 The quantitative results are provided in Attachment A.